coq/coq/doc/sphinx/language/core/modules.rst

 Libraries and filesystem
 ~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: The questions described here have been subject to redesign in Coq 8.5.
-   Former versions of Coq use the same terminology to describe slightly different things.

 Compiled files (``.vo`` and ``.vio``) store sub-libraries.
 In order to refer
 to them inside Coq, a translation from file-system names to Coq names
 is needed.
 In this translation, names in the file system are called